Michael Dameski: Career Post-Billy

 At the beginning of 2012, Dameski appeared on Young Talent Time as a guest competitor and won Heat 9, so he returned to another episode but didn't win the heat.

 In February 2014, Dameski appeared on So You Think You Can Dance Australia and on 1 May 2014 won the competition first place, crowned Australia's Favourite Dancer for 2014.
 He was also an original cast member of the Dream Dance Company established by Marko Panzic.

 Dameski was traveling with the first national tour of Newsies as Tommy boy and a Citizen of New York.
 Dameski also appeared in the "Newsies" Broadway Recording shown in theaters.

 In 2018, Dameski appeared on the second season of the US TV show World of Dance in which he finished as the runner-up.
 He choreographed all routines on his own.
 He also appeared on The Ellen DeGeneres Show.

-In Feb 2025, Dameski was featured as the male lead in Lady Gaga's music video, Abracadabra.
+In February 2025, Dameski was featured as the male lead in Lady Gaga's music video, Abracadabra and working as a dancer on Gaga's "The Mayhem Ball" world tour.